Brandon Crawford Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 19th in the league.

-- The Dodgers' 4.55 team ERA ranks 16th across all MLB pitching staffs.
+- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.33).

-- Dodgers pitchers combine to surrender the third-fewest home runs in baseball (six total, 0.6 per game).
+- Dodgers pitchers combine to surrender nine home runs (0.8 per game), the sixth-fewest in baseball.

-- His most recent time out was on Friday against the Arizona Diamondbacks, when the righty went six innings, surrendering one earned run while giving up two hits.
+- In his most recent appearance on Saturday, the lefty tossed six innings against the Arizona Diamondbacks, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.